Functions for Working with UUIDs¶

 : String of 36 characters or FixedString(36).
 String.default

-: UUID to be used as the default if the first argument cannot be converted to a UUID type.
+: UUID to be used as the default if the first argument can't be converted to a UUID type.
 UUID.

 Returned value